czlee/debatekeeper/README.md

 	If you're using Eclipse with ADT, you'll then need to open the project in **../numberpicker/lib** (so you	now have two new projects in your workspace).
-	Then add that library as an *Android Classpath Container* to the Java Build Path (via *Add Library…*) in the Debatekeeper project's properties.
+	Then add that library as an *Android Classpath Container* to the Java Build Path (via *Add Library&hellip;*) in the Debatekeeper project's properties.

 	If you're using another environment, I can't help you, sorry.
 I spent ages trying to figure out how to include this library, so if you have a better way, I'm really keen to hear from you.